by Farmer Jones / @thefarmerjones

 But I was conscious of it on Saturday night.
 One or two of the participating Peach Jam teams are staying at this same cheap hotel just off the interstate, a Waffle House no more than 100 yards in either direction.
 The night before, Friday, a bunch of them—16- and 17-year-old kids, teammates on a summer road trip—were in the hallway outside my room, clowning and joking until after midnight.
 I thought briefly of opening my door, showing them my SLAM credential, and telling them we’d put them all on the cover if only they’d shut up and let me get some sleep.
 I let it go.

 On Saturday night, after the verdict, I didn’t hear any laughing.
 I heard brief spurts of something angry, words that echoed what some of the other kids at this tournament were saying in my Twitter feed.
-These are the sorts of kids who have narrowed their college lists to the likes of Kentucky and Indiana and Louisville and Duke, kids you can expect to see drafted in the next couple of years.
+These are the sorts of kids—some of them, anyway—who have narrowed their college lists to the likes of Kentucky and Indiana and Louisville and Duke, kids you can expect to see drafted in the next couple of years.
 They’re already famous on some level, and before long, at least a few of them will be very famous, and very rich.
 In that, they would seem to have nothing in common with the baby-faced kid in the hoodie whose death in Florida justice appears to have failed.
 The kids themselves, of course, know better.

 So I heard anger, and resignation, but mostly, what I heard was my own mind running.
 Asking myself if doing this job makes me part of the problem, if working for the “hip-hop” basketball magazine and knowing lots of rap lyrics means I’m attuned enough to these kids’ realities, and wondering if I might not be better off staying in the room tonight instead of walking down the block for a milkshake.